varnishcache/varnish-cache/doc/sphinx/users-guide/params.rst

 Parameters
 ----------

-Varnish Cache has a set of parameter that affect its behaviour and performance.
+Varnish Cache has a set of parameters that affect its behaviour and performance.
 Most of these parameters can be set on the Varnish command line (through varnishadm) using the param.set keyword.